mwhatter/CloudHelpers/README.md

 # Introduction

-In the realm of cloud computing, securing AWS infrastructure remains a top priority, as emphasized by the experts at Paladin Cloud.
+In the realm of cloud computing, securing AWS infrastructure remains a top priority.
 While they offer comprehensive strategies for fortifying AWS environments, a critical aspect often overlooked is the infrastructure's foundational architecture.
 This brings us to the pivotal concept of Infrastructure as Code (IaC), a method that's reshaping how we manage and secure cloud resources.
 Bridging this gap, I've developed a unique Lambda function that elegantly converts existing AWS infrastructure into CloudFormation templated code, reinforcing security by design.

 ## Understanding Infrastructure as Code (IaC)